AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 <!-- After -->

-<h1>Replies your support emails in 30 seconds, in your team's voice.</h1>
+<h1>Drafts replies to your support emails in 30 seconds, in your team's voice.</h1>

 <p>Reads your last 200 tickets, mirrors the tone, hands you a draft.
 You hit send.
-We tested with eight teams; the median time saved was 4 hours per week per agent.</p>Priority 4 — Strip the icon decoration.
+We tested with eight teams; the median time saved was 4 hours per week per agent.</p>Priority 4, strip the icon decoration.

 // Before